abdulahmad/NHLHockey/README.md

 ## Developer Info

-1. TBD: The wiki will be updated with additional findings, including detailed instructions on using the notebooks.
+1. For more detailed development information, please refer to the [wiki](https://github.com/Mhopkinsinc/NHLHockey/wiki).